kusoroadeolu/SmartCommit/README.md

 #### smartcommit direct-run -> Runs 3 git commands (git add -> git commit with a generated message and git push to your remote repo)
 #### smartcommit direct-run -m "summary/detail" or direct-run --mode "summary/detail" -> Runs the direct-run command with a generated commit message
 #### smartcommit direct-run -m "manual" -msg "CUSTOM COMMIT MESSAGE" or direct-run -m "manual" --message"CUSTOM COMMIT MESSAGE" -> Runs the direct-run command with a custom commit message written by you.
 Note that a message must be specified if you use the manual mode
+#### smartcommit direct-run -e or --email -> Sets the email of the committer and author.
+Note that if you can specify this in your config file to prevent always typing this command
+#### smartcommit direct-run -n or --name -> Sets the name of the committer and author.
+Note that if you can specify this in your config file to prevent always typing this command
 #### smartcommit direct-run -h or direct-run --help -> Shows the description of the smart commit direct-run commands and all other command options under it
 #### smartcommit direct-run -V or direct-run --version -> Shows the current version of the direct-run command